Juvenile Assault Charges

 4th Degree Assault charges are typically filed if there are no “serious” injuries.
 Assault 4 is a gross misdemeanor, which is the most serious non-felony charge.
 Assault 4 with sexual motivation is technically not a sex crime.
 However, the court can require an evaluation with a sex offender therapist.
 Depending on the result of the evaluation, the court can order treatment.

-• The alleged assault resulted in a serious injury
+• The alleged assault resulted in a serious injury (Assault 1 or Assault 2)

 • A weapon was believed to be involved in the assault

-At Beckwith Juvenile Law, we have a proven track record for keeping cases in Juvenile Court, where the outcomes are normally much more favorable.
-We defend juveniles accused of an assault offense in the courts of Puget Sound, including Seattle, Bellevue, Everett, Tacoma, and Olympia, WA.
-Call us today for a free consultation.
+At Beckwith Juvenile Law, we have a proven track record for keeping felony assault cases in Juvenile Court, where the outcomes are normally much more favorable.
+We have law offices in Seattle & Tacoma, and we also represent juveniles in Puget Sound areas that include Bellevue, Everett, Kent, Olympia, Bremerton, & Puyallup.